silentstranger5/git-go/README.md

 | file.go   | Implements work with file blobs.
 See [Object storage](https://en.wikipedia.org/wiki/Object_storage) |
 | main.go   | Implements git directory initialization and CLI processing |
 | tree.go   | Implements work with tree objects and commits. |

+UPDATE: New clone function added.
+That was pretty tough but fun.
+Code for clone is located at `cmd/mygit/clone.go`.